lnnrtwttkhn/highspeed-task/README.md

 - [Lennart Wittkuhn](mailto:wittkuhn@mpib-berlin.mpg.de), Max Planck Institute for Human Development, Berlin, Germany
 - [Nicolas W. Schuck](mailto:schuck@mpib-berlin.mpg.de), Max Planck Institute for Human Development, Berlin, Germany

-## Acknowledgements
+## Citation

-If you use this task in your work, please cite:
+If you use this task in your work, please use the Zenodo DOI linked above and cite the paper:

 > Wittkuhn, L. and Schuck, N. W. (2020).
 Dynamics of fMRI patterns reflect sub-second activation sequences and reveal replay in human visual cortex. *Nature Communications*